Formations-Grimille/Algo/tp/corrections/tp2.md

 ALGO IntervertirVariables
+VARIABLES
-VARIABLES a, b, c : entier
+    A, B, C : entier
 DÉBUT
     A <- 6
     B <- 2